How to Fix WSL Register Distribution Error 0x80370102?

 Checking Hyper-V

 6. Now Reboot your system for these changes to take effect.
-If this doesn’t help, then proceed with the next solution.
+If this doesn’t help, proceed with the next solution.

 Solution 3: Expose Virtualization Extensions & Change RAM Settings